MathijsdeBoer/AstroTracker/doc/01 - Introduction.md

 Their price varies, but they will generally be in the $400 area, depending on your location.
 Why spend that amount of money, when you can spend more on materials, time and failures to build one your own?

+## Purpose

+This writeup is meant for the reader to use as a reference, explanation or supporting document for our design.
+Some of you may have other tools you can use that you might want to incorporate in your production process.
+It's not unreasonable that at least a few of you have a lathe, CNC, laser cutter, et cetera.
+These tools might provide you with better results than a 3D printer can, but you might have to redesign some part(s).
+The writeup would then function as a reference to why we did what we did, for you to interpret and adapt to your own needs.

-In this repository, we're exploring the design, and implementation details of such a device.
+In this repository, we're exploring the design, and implementation details of a star tracker.
 What considerations do we have to make, and how do we go about implementing it?
 Answers to these questions will hopefully be answered when I have the time to work on this project.
 External contributions are also very welcome, and even encouraged!